-Did you ever hear about a Lundby Dollhouse?
+Did you ever hear about a vintage Lundby Dollhouse?
 If not, then you should read all about it in my new article, because they really are super cute!

-Because, this time, they are meant to play with bye kids ànd can at the same time be a nice, nostalgic and vintage collection for adults.
+Because, this time, they are meant to play with by kids ànd can at the same time be a nice, nostalgic, and vintage collection for adults.

-What is a Lundby Dollhouse?
+What Is A Vintage Lundby Dollhouse?

 Lundby is one of the oldest and most successful dollhouse manufacturers in the world.
 The range consists of beautiful dollhouses with fun, contemporary, and detailed furniture and accessories.